Carmen-Aguilar/Andalucia-healthcare/README.md

 ## Visualisation

-Column charts were made using <a href="https://flourish.studio/">Flourish.studio</a>.
+<strong>Column charts</strong> were made using <a href="https://flourish.studio/">Flourish.studio</a>.
 This type is used to show comparison about:
 <ul>
   <li>Ratio of people by centres and number of centres in each province.</li>
   <li>Ratio of people by type of professional and evolution between 2009 and 2016.</li>
   <li>Number of professionals by type and percentage of change between 2009 and 2016.</li>
   <li>Frequencies rates.</li>
 </ul>
-Maps were built in carto, using the shape file from the <a href="https://www.juntadeandalucia.es/institutodeestadisticaycartografia/DERA/g17.htm">nstituto de Estadística y Cartografía de Andalucía.</a>
+<strong>Maps</strong> were built in Carto, using the shape file from the <a href="https://www.juntadeandalucia.es/institutodeestadisticaycartografia/DERA/g17.htm">nstituto de Estadística y Cartografía de Andalucía.</a>
 <ul>
   <li>Map that show the distribution of population according to parameters of density of population and age.</li>
   <li>Map that show the borders of each health area and their names.</li>
   </ul>

-Bar charts built in JS using <a href="https://canvasjs.com/javascript-charts/">CanvasJS</a> that allow the user filter by category and get the local information.
+<stron>Bar charts built in JS</strong> using <a href="https://canvasjs.com/javascript-charts/">CanvasJS</a> that allow the user filter by category and get the local information.